 - teachers who have extensive industry experience and networks within the industry.

-Upon successful completion of this this program you will be qualified to work in the sector in a broad range of roles as a:
+Upon successful completion of this this certificate you will be qualified to work in the sector in a broad range of roles as a:

 - Case worker

 - Community services worker

 - Outreach officer

 - Welfare worker

 Job Outlook projects that work opportunities for welfare support workers are set to increase by 22.7% to 2024.
 Job Outlook also estimates that the most common annual salary for a child safety officer in Australia is between $65,000 and $85,000.

 You must be at least 18 years of age by the commencement date of the program.

 You must submit a personal statement with your application outlining: